 It is possible that the Greeks adopted the symbol of the Near Eastern god to be used by their messenger god, Hermes.

 The Caduceus in Greek Mythology

 In Greek mythology, the caduceus is most commonly associated with Hermes and is sometimes referred to as the wand of Hermes.
-Hermes would carry his staff in his left hand.
-Hermes was the Hereld and messenger of the Olympian gods.
+Hermes would carry his staff in his left hand and was the herald and messenger of the Olympian gods.
 According to legend, he was the protector of mortal heralds, trade, diplomacy, cunning astrology, and astronomy.

-Hermes was also believed to protect herds, travelers, thieves, and diplomacy.
-Hermes acted as a guide for the dead.
+Hermes was also believed to protect herds, travelers, thieves, and diplomacy and acted as a guide for the dead.
 The herald transported the newly deceased mortal souls from the Earth to the River Styx.
 Hermes’ staff evolved and came to incorporate wings on top to show the god’s swiftness.

-Hermes’ wand was a symbol of his inviolability.
-The staff In ancient Greece the two serpents intertwined symbolized rebirth and regeneration.
+Hermes’ wand was a symbol of his inviolability and the two serpents intertwined symbolized rebirth and regeneration.
 The snake is usually associated with Heremes’ half-brother Apollo or Apollo’s son Asclepius.

 In ancient Greece, the caduceus was not just a symbol of Hermes.
 In Greek mythology, other messenger gods and goddesses sometimes possessed a caduceus.
 Iris, for instance, the messenger of the Queen of the Gods, Hera, carried a caduceus.

 In Greek mythology, there are multiple stories of how Hermes came to possess the Caduceus.
 One version is that he was given the staff by the Olympian god Apollo who was Hermes’ half-brother.
 Snakes are usually associated with the Olympian god of light and wisdom, as he is associated with the sun and healing.